5 Secrets to Planning an Awesome California Elopement

 When you’re planning a big traditional wedding, it’s natural to choose a weekend.
 When else are all of your friends and family members going to be available at the same time?

 But when you’re eloping, you have a lot more freedom.
 This day is about you, not about scheduling around other people.

 If you’re eloping in a public place, like an awesome wilderness park, picking a weekday is a great way to reduce the number of strangers that you’ll be sharing the space with and ensure just a little more privacy during your ceremony.
 There are also some great wedding spots here in California that run out of parking on the weekend, so choosing a weekday can help to avoid awkward wedding-day parking dilemmas (eek!).

 The hours closer to sunrise and sunset often have the best light for photography (not to mention beautiful skies), so they’re a great time for the parts of your day that you'll want to remember the most, like your ceremony or your adventure portrait time.
 You don’t have to pick sunrise or sunset exactly, but it's a good rule of thumb to aim for times when the sun is lower in the sky.
-This also helps to avoid crowds at your ceremony location, by timing your elopement ceremony for before others have gotten up or after they’ve gone home.
+This also helps to avoid crowds at your ceremony location, by timing your elopement ceremony for before others have gotten up or after they’ve gone home for dinner.

-Some spots (such as deep valleys or forests) are particularly beautiful at a specific time of day, so if you have any questions be sure to check with your photographer about the best ceremony timing for your specific location (this is something I'm always happy to help my clients with).
+Some spots (such as deep valleys or forests) are particularly beautiful at a different time of day, so if you have any questions be sure to check with your photographer about the best ceremony timing for your specific location (this is something I'm always happy to help my clients with).